-Methamphetamine is a Schedule II stimulant, which means that it does have medical use but is very addictive.
+Methamphetamine is a Schedule II stimulant, which means that it has medical use but is very addictive.
 Legally, it is prescribed as Desoxyn.
-The prescription treats obesity and attention-deficit/hyperactivity disorder and can’t be refilled.
+The prescription treats obesity and attention-deficit/hyperactivity disorder and cannot be refilled.

 Illicit meth is cooked in labs, often with inexpensive ingredients that can be easily found in drugstores or big box stores.
 These include nail polish remover, fertilizer, lithium, battery acid, and pseudoephedrine.